 Already, many companies are very aware that a brand’s reputation has a huge impact on sales of a product.
 Arguably, the importance of a brand’s image is comparable to traits like efficacy, cost, and accessibility.
 However, brand building is a slow process that’s akin nurturing an interpersonal relationship – if a brand tries to improve its image too hastily, their brand building attempts often become poorly optimized and focus on short-term sales promotions.

-While the ideal customer experience is unique to every product and target market, retailers should take key lessons from how D2C companies create a compelling brand experience.
+While the ideal customer experience is unique to every product and target market, retailers should take key people-based marketing lessons from how D2C companies create a compelling brand experience.

 - Use Narrow Targeting – D2C companies utilize campaigns that strive to target people either on an individual level, or on a heavily segmented level.
 Retailers must take on a similar, person-level approach.
 This will enable more unique brand experiences that are founded on human understanding and empathy.